 Someone in the comments brought up a very good idea – that you can leverage your drone for your current job in some cases.
 Because drones can fly to remote places and take pictures, you could actually do things like job assessments much more efficiently.
 Imagine being able to fly your drone to the top of a mountain or building to see potential places to place a radio antenna, or repair a window, or plot a path for your vehicle to take.

 It won't work for all jobs though.
-You can't fly a drone to patients room as a doctor to make sure they're still alive!
+You can't fly a drone to the patient's room as a doctor to make sure they're still alive!
 LOL.

 Making Money Online With Your Passion For Drones